webman-php/webman-manual/resource/doc/en/components/crontab.md

     ],
 ];
 ```

-Place time-sensitive timing tasks in `process/Task1.php` and other timing tasks in `process/Task2.php`.
+Place the sensitive tasks in `process/Task1.php` and other tasks in `process/Task2.php`.

 ### More

-For more `config/process.php` configuration instructions, please refer to [Custom Processes](../process.md)
+For more configuration options in `config/process.php`, please refer to [Custom Processes](../process.md).